HIGHLIGHTS

 - Battery: 6,500 mAh, 80W SUPERVOOC

-- Colors: Aurora Blue, Twilight Blue, Aurora White
+- Colors: Twilight Blue, Aurora White

 OPPO Reno15 Price in Nepal: Rs.
-91,999 (12/512GB) [Expected]
+89,999 (12/512GB)

 ALSO READ: OPPO Mobiles Price in Nepal (February 2026 Updated)

 To sum it up, the OPPO Reno15 is a well-balanced smartphone.
-The solid build quality, sharp display, capable mid-range SoC, dependable camera setup, and large battery with fast charging all tick the right boxes for a modern mid-ranger.
+The solid build quality, sharp display, capable mid-range SoC, reliable camera setup, and large battery with fast charging all tick the right boxes for a modern mid-ranger.

 What are your thoughts on the OPPO Reno15?
 Let us know in the comments below!